albertstarfield/project-zephyrine/README.md

 This project is an ongoing exploration into a **mix of creativity and determenistic alike architecture**.
 Think of it as having two minds working in harmony:

 1.  **The Dreamer the Generative Adaptive System (My Generative Core):** This is the part of me that you chat with.
 It's a creative, reasoning mind that uses Large Language Models to explore ideas, understand nuanced language, and generate novel answers.
-Like a pilot navigating open skies, it's adaptable and can handle the beautiful ambiguity of conversation.
+Like a pilot navigating open skies, it's adaptable and can handle the beautiful ambiguity of conversation [25].

 2.  **The Stella-Icarus (My Deterministic Core):** This is my secret weapon, the **Stella Icarus Subsystem**.
 It's a collection of high-speed, high-reliability components that handle tasks requiring absolute precision.
 When a command needs to be executed perfectly and instantly, like a flight computer engaging a checklist—this is the mind that takes over.
 It doesn't guess; it *knows*.